deeenes/bioinfo-tools/README.md

 ## Books
 ### Must read
-* https://automatetheboringstuff.com/ - Python for beginners, a different way, whit lots of tutorials
+* https://automatetheboringstuff.com/ - Python for beginners, a different way, with many tutorials
 * http://docs.quantifiedcode.com/python-anti-patterns/ - How NOT to use Python.
 Advanced level
 * https://thehackerguidetopython.com/ - A very nice book both for beginners and advanced Python coders.
 Hint: subscribe for the free chapter on the webpage, and you will get weekly mail with interesting and very useful blog posts from Julien.
 * http://file.allitebooks.com/20160830/Python%203%20Object-Oriented%20Programming,%20Second%20Edition.pdf - In depth material for object oriented programming in Python.